dezyster/breadth-first_and_depth-first_searches/README.md

 Project uses smart pointers and different stl containers such as set, unordered_set, queue and stack.

-Nodes uses shared_ptr as pointer for neighbors, so program ensures that every node is deleted correctly.
+Nodes uses shared_ptr as pointer for neighbors, so program uses special method to ensure that every node is deleted correctly.